WyldResearchLtd/Ligger.spritebuilder/README.md

 KNOWN ISSUES
 --------------------
-Beers in HUD are lowres
-Mute audio and change selection- new selection not played Can not access 'Control Center' (swipe up)
+Mute audio and change selection- new selection not played
+Can not access 'Control Center' (swipe up)
 2G error uploading score data

 TODO- Future Release
 --------------------

+* Beers in HUD are lowres

 * Game Manager-Extra Players